Leptospirosis

 Public Health Significance and Occurrence

-Leptospirosis is predominantly a disease of males, linked to occupation.
-Common occupations include agriculture, such as in the banana industry, meatworkers and dairy farmers.
-The disease is also a recreational hazard for bathers, campers and sportspeople with exposure to contaminated waters.
-Outbreaks occur among those exposed to river, stream, canal and lake water contaminated by the urine and tissues of infected domestic and wild animals.
-There have been several cases in white water rafters in Queensland.
-Leptospirosis appears to be increasing as an urban hazard, especially after heavy rains when floods occur.
-Clusters have been associated with domestic and workplace infestations of rodents.
+Leptospirosis is predominantly a disease reported in males, linked to occupation.
+Occupations reported as high risk include those in agriculture, such as the banana industry, meatworkers and dairy farmers.
+(4,5) The disease is also a recreational hazard for bathers, campers and sportspeople exposed to contaminated waters.
+(3,6) There have been several cases reported among white water rafters in Queensland.
+(7) Outbreaks can occur among those exposed to river, stream, canal and lake water contaminated by the urine and tissues of infected domestic and wild animals.
+Clusters have been associated with domestic and workplace rodent infestations.
+(8)

 82